pasqualerossi/42-School-Exam-Rank-02/README.md

     pasword -> your password

 Allow photo check

-In examshell you may type only 3 commands
+In the  examshell, you have only the following 3 commands:

-status - check the time and other things
+- status - check the time and other things

-grademe - checking pushed exercise (moulinet)
+- grademe - checking pushed exercise (moulinet)

-finish - closing examshell and finish exam
+- finish - closing examshell and finish exam

 Open new terminal

     You can find your exam subject in the directory subject